telerik/winforms-docs/controls/dropdown-listcontrol-and-checkeddropdownlist/dropdownlist/dropdownstyle.md

 This section describes how user defined values can be added to the data source populating the items in __RadDropDownList__.
 For the purpose we are going to bind the control to a BindingList instance and add the newly created item if the Enter key has been pressed.

->caption Fig.3 Adding User Defined Values
+>caption Figure 3: Adding User Defined Values

 ![WinForms RadDropDownList Adding User Defined Values](images/dropdown-and-listcontrol-dropdownlist-dropdownstyle003.gif)